th2-net/th2-docs/content/versions/1-5-4/cookbook/demo-main-scenario.md

 #### Actual work in **Step 3**

-1. Trader "DEMO-CONN1" sends request to create passive Order with price lower than first order.
+1. Trader "DEMO-CONN1" sends request to create a passive Order with price lower than the first order.
 2. Trader "DEMO-CONN1" receives Execution Report.
 The order stands on book in status NEW.

 _"Received 'ExecutionReport' response message"_ is an expected output in the **step 3**.